heitormegale/Chromaesthesia/README.md

  * Modifying the sound algorithm to produce sounds that more closely resemble instruments, by adding a attack time and a sustain time.

- * Rather than using the Karplus-Strong Algorithm, utilize other periodic functions like square or saw shape function.
+ * Rather than using the Karplus-Strong Algorithm, utilize other periodic functions.

  * Develop other translation methods.